GCRF-BBR: The Tick Cell Biobank: outposts in Asia, Africa and South America.

 Progress in the third year:

 In the third year, each Outpost is holding an initial training workshop for local scientists, assisted by the Liverpool team.
-The first of these workshops, hosted by the TCB South America team at Fiocruz on 29th-31st July 2018, was attended by twelve young scientists – ten from Brazil and one each from Argentina and Uruguay.
-Following the workshop, several of the scientists have already requested and received tick cell lines from the Brazil Outpost for their research.
+The first of these workshops, hosted by the TCB South America team at Fiocruz, Rio de Janeiro, on 29th-31st July 2019, was attended by twelve young scientists – ten from Brazil and one each from Argentina and Uruguay.
+All the trainees were already involved in tick-related research and some had previously used tick cell lines.
+Following the workshop, several of the scientists requested and received additional tick cell lines from the TCB South America Outpost for their research.